Nematodirosis in Lambs

-- Sheep should be moved from infested pastures whenever possible and treated with an anthelmintic immediately as directed by a veterinary surgeon.
+- You should move sheep from infested pastures whenever possible, then treat with an anthelmintic immediately as directed by a vet.

-- Targeted treatments with a white drench can also be used and are usually given three weeks apart during May in normal risk years.
-As always with worming animals, it is vital that it is performed correctly in order to reduce the increasing levels of resistance in worms.
+- Treat with a white drench if necessary.
+These are usually given three weeks apart during May in normal risk years.
+As always with worming animals, make sure you do so correctly to reduce the increasing levels of resistance in worms.

-- It is advised to do a ‘drench check’ 10-14 days after treatment to ensure the anthelmintic has been effective.
+- Do a ‘drench check’ 10-14 days after treatment to ensure the anthelmintic has been effective.

-- SCOPS advises farmers to follow the SCOPS guidelines on correct drenching technique and dose carefully to the correct weight of the lambs.
+- SCOPS advises farmers to follow the SCOPS guidelines on correct drenching technique and dose carefully for the correct weight of the lambs.

 Top tips for Nematodirosis: